nand09/nand09/README.md

+Hi there fellow reader,

+My name is Fernando and I have been programming for about 5 years now.
+As a programmer, I solve problems and ever since that first time I solved a coding problem (happy dance) I enjoy the feeling of accomplishment.
+I enjoy almost all aspects of technology, from raspberry pis projects, to web development, scripting, and cryptocurrency. recently I have taken an interest in writing and my hope is to start my blog to share with the world a piece of my mind.

-web development opened up my mind to many aspects of the technology world.
-I enjoy learnig about technologies and sometimes I write about what I am learning. apart from technology, my interests range in all categories, I like to watch football (soccer), and I enjoy reading books about achieving financial freedom, biographies, Latin American culture and activism, and also good fiction/non-fiction books.
+apart from technology, my interests range in all categories, I like to watch football (soccer), and I enjoy reading books about achieving financial freedom, autobiographies, Latin American culture and activism, and also fiction/non-fiction books.
+I enjoy hiking, traveling, and I also like to enjoy life.

 * 🌍  I'm based in Raleigh, NC
 * ✉️  You can contact me at [nand09developer@gmail.com](mailto:nand09developer@gmail.com)